rhysco8/CV/README.md

 #### Growth Mindset - quick to learn

+I take an organised approach to learning, setting SMART goals to structure and manage how I learn that allows me to take on new concepts and languages quickly.
+I was able to code a thermostat web app in `JavaScript` in a week without having used the language before.

 #### Development Process - BDD and TDD

 I've used an outside-in approach to develop programs, writing feature tests and unit tests to drive development incrementally.
 I've worked with testing DSLs `RSpec`, `Jasmine`, `Jest`, `Capybara` and `XCTest` using the 'Red, Green, Refactor' process.